Haller's organ: Chemosensation

-A 2017 study to elucidate the mechanisms of chemosensation in ticks compared the transcriptomics to those of insects, finding a lack of similarity in proteins that bind odors, lipocalins involved in chemosensation, or other motifs of insect olfactory sensation.
-Rather, the researchers found evidence of G-protein coupled receptor (GPCR), G_{αo} and β-arrestin specific to the transcriptome of the Haller's Organ, indicating that the Haller's Organ chemosensation functions through a pathway involving a GPCR.
+A 2017 study to elucidate the mechanisms of chemosensation in ticks compared their transcriptomics to those of insects, finding a lack of similarity in proteins that bind odors, lipocalins involved in chemosensation, or other motifs of insect olfactory sensation.
+Rather, the researchers found evidence of G-protein coupled receptor (GPCR), G_{αo} and β-arrestin specific to the transcriptome of the Haller's organ, indicating that the Haller's organ chemosensation functions through a pathway involving a GPCR.
 Further investigation found these were downregulated after blood feeding, indicating a connection with host seeking.
-The G_{α} subunit was found to likely be of the G_{αo} type seen in the chemosensory mechanism of insects and C. elegans'.
+The G_{α} subunit was found to likely be of the G_{αo} type seen in the chemosensory mechanism of insects and C. elegans.
 Carr found it likely requires a quorum or minimum number of chemoreceptors to be activated in order to initiate the signal transduction cascade, and that multiple stimuli could contribute to an action potential stimulating neuronal responses.
 Olfactory response neurons innervating the Haller's organ sensillae receive the signal, which is then carried to the brain, producing a behavioral response.

-Phenols have been found to be chemosensory stimuli for ticks, as well tsetse flies and mosquitoes.
-These compounds have been identified in such substances as female tick sex pheromones and secretions of white tailed deer.
+Phenols have been found to be chemosensory stimuli for ticks, as well as tsetse flies and mosquitoes.
+These compounds have been identified in such substances as female tick sex pheromones and secretions of white-tailed deer.

-CO_{2} and human breath have been shown to elicit a response from the tick Amblyomma variegatum'.
+CO_{2} and human breath have been shown to elicit a response from the tick Amblyomma variegatum.
 Steullet's 1992 study showed that a source of 3-5% CO_{2} at up to 80 cm distance was found to strongly attract individual ticks, who may quest for potential hosts such as grazing animals from among leaf litter on the ground.
 Amblyomma hebraeum will detect and seek grazing ungulates from several meters away.
 The Haller's organ contains one CO_{2}-excited receptor and one CO_{2} repelled receptor within its posterior capsule; a combination of the action of these two receptors allows the tick to be extremely sensitive to minute changes in ambient CO_{2} concentration.